 PO Box 830562

-At the start of 2007, the ALF organised in Amman, in partnership with the Network, a national training seminar for NGOs and civil society groups which included components on: networking and new media tools; the development of transnational project proposals in the field of media, culture and education; sharing good practice in cross-cultural dialogue work; a simulation of project evaluation and monitoring.
-The ALF also organised in Amman in 2007 a seminar on ‘Linguistic Awareness of Cultures’ and the teacher training workshop on ‘How to Use New Teaching Materials on Religious Diversity in the Classroom’.
+At the start of 2007, the Head of the Jordanian Network was the Jordan Institute of Diplomacy, the ALF organized, in partnership with the Network, a national training seminar for NGOs and civil society groups in Amman which included components on: networking and new media tools; the development of transnational project proposals in the field of media, culture and education; sharing good practice in cross-cultural dialogue work; a simulation of project evaluation and monitoring.
+In the same year, the ALF also organized a seminar on ‘Linguistic Awareness of Cultures’ and a teacher training workshop on ‘How to Use New Teaching Materials on Religious Diversity in the Classroom’.